calvinabensonjr/doPortal/README.md

 # Introduction

 A simple student info app is built using the MVC Architecture, with authentication.
 To access the live site, go to https://doportal.cyclic.app/.
-For local manipulation, click here to jump to the [run application](#to-run-application) instructions.
+For local manipulation, jump to the [run application](#to-run-application) instructions.

 ---